Niall McCormack: Career

 In 1988 McCormack taught deaf children Art on a part-time basis in his old school, Mary Immaculate School, Stillorgan for two years.
 He also worked from his studio in Lower Ormond Quay, Dublin.

 In the same year 2002, He was asked to have a solo exhibition at the Custom House Studios, Westport, Co.
 Mayo.
 Mr John O’Donaghue, the Minister for Arts, Sports and Tourism officiated the opening of the new Arts centre where he was the first artist to have an exhibition there.

 Since 2007, He has exhibited at the RHA regularly.
 He had four solo exhibitions in 2008, 2010, 2012 and 2015.

 In 2011, he had a solo exhibition at the Linenhall Arts Centre, Castlebar, his birthplace.

 He is included in the dictionary of Living Irish Artists.

 He currently lives and works in Westport, Co.
 Mayo.
-He has a black and white cat called Domino.
+He has a tuxedo cat called Domino.